Afropaddy811/Evolution-of-mobile-phones-to-smartphones-Nokia-to-iPhone-/Mo.md

 Industry forecasts suggest that continued consolidation and premiumization (dominated by top players) significantly shape global supply-chain dynamics and long-term valuations.

+Global Smartphones shipments dropped with challenges sometimes gaining share with top brands can slow downs.

+Apple and Samsung remain the top brands, benefiting from good brand loyalty and expensive products.

+Market Concentration benefit top players, shaping supply chains and long term industry value.

+App ecosystem, like the app store and google play, control the majority of app distribution, creating high entry barriers.

+Nokia’s decline highlights the risks of failing to adapt to new platforms and ecosystem-focused competition.

 References

 Counterpoint Research – Global Smartphone Market Share https://www.counterpointresearch.com/insight/global-smartphone-share/